Reverse Osmosis

 Everything You Need to Know About RO Drinking Water System

-• A Reverse Osmosis system is the most advanced water filtration technology available for your home.
+A: A Reverse Osmosis system is the most advanced water filtration technology available for your home.
 It uses a semi-permeable membrane to filter out contaminants, including salts, chemicals, and heavy metals, with water forced through the membrane under pressure, leaving behind larger particles while only pure water passes through.

 Think of it like this: The RO membrane has microscopic pores that are so small, only water molecules can pass through.
 Everything else - chemicals, metals, bacteria, viruses, dissolved solids - gets trapped and flushed away.